dxiansheng/laravel-specifications/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/pascalbaljetmedia/laravel-specifications.svg?style=flat-square)](https://scrutinizer-ci.com/g/pascalbaljetmedia/laravel-specifications)
 [![Total Downloads](https://img.shields.io/packagist/dt/pbmedia/laravel-specifications.svg?style=flat-square)](https://packagist.org/packages/pbmedia/laravel-specifications)

 This Laravel package provides the ability to 'specify' your Eloquent models.
 It comes with a 'matcher' service that can sort collections of models based on 'criteria' you provide.
 Confused?
 Take a look at the example which almost speaks for itself.
+Under the hood it uses the [framework-agnostic](https://github.com/pascalbaljetmedia/specifications) version of this package.

+## Requirements

+* Compatible with Laravel 5.3 and up.
+* PHP 7.0 and 7.1.

 ## Install